hudsondan/tcr-scapes/README.md

 Plotting and statistical analyses can be found in results_publication/stats/stats_plots.Rmd CDR3 amino acid motif production can be accessed in make_motifs.py.
 This will require prior installation of MUSCLE https://www.drive5.com/muscle/manual/install.html
+NB: you may need to change the MUSCLE executable within make_motifs.py by uncommenting the relevant line (#30/#31)

 ## Acknowledgements